diehlpk/diehlpk.github.io/_posts/blog/2022-06-29-zenodo-wget.md

 ---
 layout: post
-title: Download Zendo archives using wgets
+title: Download Zenodo archives using wget
 categories: blog
 tags: [HPC]
 author: diehlpk
 ---

 Sometimes downloading a archive from [Zendo](https://zenodo.org/) directly to a cluster comes in handy.
-However, Zenodo hides the direct download amd using `wget` does not work.
-One can use the Zenodo API to receive the downlaod URL for the archive by running
+However, Zenodo hides the direct download and using `wget` does not work.
+One can use the Zenodo API to receive the download URL for the archive by running

 {% highlight bash %}
 curl  https://zenodo.org/api/records/5213015